SJTU-IPADS/HEDB/README.md

 The proof-of-concept of HEDB has some insecure implementations:

 1. The prototype contains encryption and decryption operators (e.g., `enc_int4_encrypt`) for the purpose of debugging.
 They should be all eliminated.
-A DBA should only see ciphertexts in the `base64` form, by turning on `SELECT disable_client_mode()`.
+A DBA should only see ciphertexts in the `base64` form, by turning on `SELECT enable_server_mode()`.
 2. The operators uses a hard-coded key and iv for data en/decryption; see `src/privacy_zone/crypto.cpp`.
 A good practice would harness cliend-side encryption.
 See [Acra](https://github.com/cossacklabs/acra).
 3. The anonymized replay does not support troubleshooting cryptographic algorithms (e.g., mbedtls), because concolic executors such as KLEE cannot scale over them.
 You may be interested in this [research direction](https://ieeexplore.ieee.org/document/8023121).
 4. The authenticated replay does not support query rewriting.
 Replay should use search instead of match.
 Improve them in `src/integrity_zone/rr`.